puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 1. Open msedge.admx
 2. If the policy you want to configure isn't in a group, skip to step 4 and remove `~<ADMXCategory>` from the path.
 3. If the policy you want to configure is in a group:
    - To look up the `<ADMXCategory>`, search for the policy you want to set.
-When searching, append “_recommended” to the policy name.
+When searching, append "_recommended" to the policy name.
 For example, "RegisteredProtocolHandlers_recommended”.
    - Copy the value of the *ref* attribute from the parentCategory element.
-For example, “ContentSettings _recommended” from \<parentCategory ref=" ContentSettings _recommended"/>.
+For example, "ContentSettings _recommended" from `<parentCategory ref=" ContentSettings _recommended"/>`.
    - Replace `<ADMXCategory>` with the *ref* attribute value to construct the URI path in the URI path formula.

 4. The `<PolicyName>` is the name of the policy with "_recommended" appended to it.